 Which has better tax benefits gold or real estate?

 When you invest in real estate, you can get a wide range of tax benefits.
-For instance, you can deduct mortgage interest, operating expenses, legal costs, property taxes, and property depreciation.
+For instance, you may be able to deduct mortgage interest, operating expenses, legal costs, property taxes, and property depreciation.

 The tax benefits of gold investing are more limited, but some tax benefits exist in a Precious Metals IRA, including the ability to defer taxes.